pimterry/notes/README.md

 By default your notes live in ~/notes, but you can change that to anywhere you like by setting the `$NOTES_DIRECTORY` environmental variable.

+## How do I configure this?

+You can set the configuration by creating a file at "~/.config/notes/config".
+We've included an example for you (config.example) that you can copy.

 ### Bash completion

 If you want bash autocompletion copy the completion script into the bash completion directory.
 The bash completion directory is `/usr/share/bash-completion/completions/` on a typical debian jessie install, you can you can get the bash completion directory by running the following command: